 This study will discuss different scenarios in which interruption could occur and interruption minimized, including e.g. network sharing.

-This study will consider core network failures and RAN failures, though any network failure that includes the UDR/UDM and AUSF network functionality is excluded.
+This study will only consider core network failures, though any network failure that includes the UDR/UDM and AUSF network functionality is excluded.

 This study will take Release 17 MINT compatibility as a constraint.
 Any additional functional requirements for the UE or network identified shall continue to support existing UEs and new UEs shall continue to be able to operate according to Release 17 specifications on networks that do not support MINT Ph2 functionality.